Fylhan/posibrain/README.md

 - [███▒ 75%] Check and improve folder structure.
 Currently: src/Posibrain, app/brains
 - [███▒ 85%] Add command line support: discussion mode, submit one sentance, list bots and positrons.
 More to come!
 - [█▒▒▒ 25%] Plugin management (to modify a bot behaviour.
 E.g. search a link in a Shaarli...).
 A plugin is called a "Positron" and must be a class extending Posibrain\Positron\Positron and with a class name finished by "Positron".
+- [▒▒▒▒ 0% ] Add REST API
 - [▒▒▒▒ 0% ] Create an interactive tchat example
 - [▒▒▒▒ 0% ] Add proper documentation
-- [▒▒▒▒ 0% ] Add unit test engine
+- [████100%] Add unit test engine: PHPUnit
-- [▒▒▒▒ 0% ] Add unit tests
+- [█▒▒▒ 10%] Add more unit tests
-- [█▒▒▒10% ] Update the first brain's knowledge
+- [█▒▒▒ 10%] Update the first brain's knowledge
-- [█▒▒▒10% ] Increase knowledge syntax possibilities (use Twig syntax instead if possible, add support for ${name, conceptorName, lang, birthday, userName} everywhere in responses or questions).
+- [█▒▒▒ 10%] Increase knowledge syntax possibilities (use Twig syntax instead if possible, add support for ${name, conceptorName, lang, birthday, userName} everywhere in responses or questions).
 - [▒▒▒▒ 0% ] Add discussion log that will be used by the bot to learn and be a little bit more intelligent
 - [▒▒▒▒ 0% ] Add more and more intelligence!